appclacks/maizAI/README.md

   --rag-provider mistral
   --rag-limit 1
-  --rag-input "Information about Mathieu Corbin" --prompt "Who is Mathieu Corbin?
+  --rag-input "Information about Mathieu Corbin" --message "user:Who is Mathieu Corbin?
 Use this context to help you: {maizai_rag_data}"

 {
   "result": [